-When you’re always rushing and stressing, your body pumps out more adrenalin and cortisol.
+When you’re always rushing and stressing, your body pumps out more adrenaline and cortisol.
 If these stress hormones are still circulating when you hit the sack, they keep your body in ‘fight or flight’ mode so your brain won’t allow you to fall into a deep sleep.
-An herbal supplement or spot of visualisation often won’t be enough to help.
+An herbal supplement or spot of visualization often won’t be enough to help.

 When my own partner was in a toxic work situation, his high cortisol prevented him from sleeping well and we tried every sleep remedy we knew.
 But once we moved away, his stress reduced.
 To our great relief, he has since been sleeping like a baby – because his ongoing stress is clearly no longer trying to keep him awake.

 I have seen many of my clients with unresolved past traumas and PTSD experiencing the same issue.
 For many, the sleep problems went away when they sought proper treatment.